Badmarsh & Shri

 Badmarsh & Shri are an English electronic dance music duo from London.
-The pair consists of DJ Mohammed Akber Ali, aka Badmarsh, who was born in Yemen, and tabla player Shrikanth Sriram, aka Shri, who is from India.
+The pair consists of DJ Mohammed Akber Ali, a.k.a.
+Badmarsh, who was born in Yemen, and tabla player Shrikanth Sriram, a.k.a.
+Shri, who is from India.
 They have released two albums to date.

 History

 Prior to the group's formation, Badmarsh (whose name means "rascal" in Hindi) worked at the reggae studio Easy Street, which was hiring PA equipment to a nightclub called Labyrinth.
 After a visit to Labyrinth, Badmarsh became interested in DJing, and almost immediately went out to buy turntables and records.
 He later secured a residency position at the club, where he remained for five years.
 Shri, on the other hand, had spent five years touring with Nitin Sawhney, who later produced his debut solo album, Drum the Bass.

 The duo came together through Shabs, head of Outcaste Records, who thought that the pair's individually different sounds would complement each other in a group.